kidscoots101/kidscoots101/README.md

 ## ☕ Let's Chat

-Feel free to reach out if you want to collaborate on projects, discuss tech trends, or just have a chat over a virtual coffee!
+Shoot me an email over at calebhan08js@gmail.com if you would like to chat!

 <!---